 2. How do I enter the COINS Grand Challenge?

 Potential applicants are encouraged to register their interest in the competition as soon as possible using the signup form at the bottom of each page on this website.
 This will sign you up to receive updates about the competition, including key dates and reminders.

 To enter the competition, Applicants must complete the official online Application Form and clearly select the relevant competition (Undergraduate or Open) to which the application relates.

-For the Undergraduate Competition, the entry consists of either an 800-word essay or a 3-10 minute video entered using the online Application Form.
+For the Undergraduate Competition, the entry consists of either an 800- to 1000-word essay or a 3-10 minute video entered using the online Application Form.
 The entry should follow the challenge brief and other information provided on the Undergraduate Competition page on this website.

 Team applications are allowed for both the Open and Undergraduate competition.
-However, only one member of the team may present the idea at the Grand Final if the application is successful, so it is advisable to enter the application under the name of the team leader/presenter.
+However, only one member of the team may present the idea at the Grand Final if the application is successful, so it is advisable to enter the application under the name of the team leader or best presenter.

 Any intellectual property included in submissions belongs to the respective applicants, although no Non-Disclosure Agreements will be entered into.

 Competition open for Entries

 11 OCT 2022